mttwdevelops/Python-Practice/readme.md

 @mttwdevelops

+## July 20, 2022
+I was having issues with yesterday's [Scrape.py](https://github.com/mttwdevelops/Practice-Files/blob/master/Scape.py) file, as it would turn out, I was using 'storylink' rather than 'titlelink', which was resulting in empty lists to be returned for the link variable.
+This issue is now fixed.

 ## July 19, 2022
 I continued with section seventeen of the ZtM course, specifically focusing on PDFs and sending automated emails.
 The library used for the PDF automation is [PyPDF2](https://pypdf2.readthedocs.io/en/latest/index.html), and the code I worked on is merging PDFs and also adding a [watermark](https://pypdf2.readthedocs.io/en/latest/user/add-watermark.html#watermark-underlay); the folder can be found [here](https://github.com/mttwdevelops/Practice-Files/tree/master/pdf-playground).
 The automated email process was not working since Google authentication was being a pain, but here is the [file](https://github.com/mttwdevelops/Practice-Files/blob/master/email-playground/email_sender.py).
 I also got to the [compromised password checker](https://replit.com/@mttwdevelops/passwordchecker#check.py) and uploaded it onto repl.it, since vscode was not working properly with the requests library.